kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/01-basic-concepts/01-what-is-C.md

 ### Introducing C
 #

-> - Is a low level language that relates closely to the
+> - A general purpose and low level programming language that
-    way how machine works.
+    relates closely to the way how machine works.